Charumehta02/Pizza-Sales-Dashboard/README.md

 <img width="605" alt="Pizza Sales Report 1" src="https://github.com/user-attachments/assets/6d868b21-2ead-4ba9-9841-940b00fe87ff" />
 <img width="611" alt="Pizza Sales Report Best and Worst Seller " src="https://github.com/user-attachments/assets/9f129496-c8d4-4fc3-a4ff-d4171f1e2fa3" />

 ## Key Insights
 - Identified top and bottom-selling pizzas for targeted promotions
 - Uncovered daily and monthly order trends to support inventory planning
 - Analyzed size and category preferences to tailor offerings
 - Detected low-performing time slots and products for potential optimization

+## Final Conclusion
+The analysis revealed that the Classic Deluxe Pizza was the top performer, leading in revenue, orders, and quantity sold.
+Classic pizzas and Large sizes dominated sales, with peak order periods occurring on weekends and evenings.
+On the other hand, pizzas like Brie Carre and Spinach Supreme underperformed, suggesting opportunities for optimization or targeted marketing.

+This project underscores the efficacy of Power BI in transforming raw sales data into meaningful business insights.
+The dashboard facilitates quick comprehension of sales trends, identification of best-selling products, and informed decision-making to enhance profitability.